neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

             "minecraft:diamond_shovel"
         ]
     },
+    // The loot function to run if the predicate succeeds.
+    // A loot modifier file or an in-line list of functions.
+    "on_pass": "examplemod:example_pass",
-    // The other loot function to run, as either a loot modifier file or an in-line list of functions.
+    // The loot function to run if the predicate fails.
+    // A loot modifier file or an in-line list of functions.
-    "modifier": "examplemod:example_modifier"
+    "on_fail": "examplemod:example_fail"
 }
 ```